-San Jose is a popular expat destination due to its status as the “Capital of Silicon Valley”.
-The city is at the heart of technology and innovation in the USA, and indeed globally, attracting many giant tech companies to establish a presence there.
-As can be expected, these companies in turn have attracted highly skilled workers from all over the world.
+San Jose is a popular expat destination due to its status as the 'Capital of Silicon Valley'.
+The city is at the heart of technology and innovation in the US, and indeed globally, attracting many giant tech companies to establish a presence here.
+As can be expected, these companies, in turn, have attracted highly skilled workers from all over the world.

-Although it’s one of the largest cities in America, San Jose still maintains somewhat of a small town feel.
-A temperate climate, relatively low crime rates, high salaries and lots of family-friendly facilities, ensure that San Jose offers expats an excellent quality of life.
-The city is also a good place to raise a family and expats with children need not worry about their children’s education; there are many good public and private schools in the San Jose metropolitan area.
-The region is also especially renowned for its tertiary institutions, most notably, Stanford University in nearby Palo Alto.
+Although it’s one of the largest cities in America, San Jose still retains something of a small-town feel.
+A temperate climate, relatively low crime rates, high salaries and lots of family-friendly facilities ensure that San Jose offers expats an excellent quality of life.
+The city is also a good place to raise a family, and expats with children need not worry about their children’s education, as there are many good public and private schools in the San Jose metropolitan area.
+The region is also especially renowned for its tertiary institutions – most notably, Stanford University in nearby Palo Alto.